bowmang19/Wordle-Clone-CLI/README.md

 # Wordle-Clone-CLI
-Python Wordle clone playable through the command line
+Python Wordle clone playable through the command line.
+The word bank was pulled directly from the original Wordle website.
+Scores are automatically saved to a json file so that you can see your Wordle history.